Services Contacts Free Consultation via WhatsApp

 Key fact: The UAE is not a member of the Hague Convention.
 This means that an apostille — whether paper or electronic — is not recognized by UAE authorities.
 The only acceptable format for confirming document authenticity is consular legalization with certification at the UAE Embassy in Moscow.

 It is important to understand the context of recent changes in international document circulation.
 Over the past few years, several countries that previously required consular legalization have joined the Hague Convention.
-China became a member on November 7, 2023 — now an apostille is sufficient for Chinese authorities.
-Qatar joined in December 2024 — and an apostille now works there too.
+Saudi Arabia became a member on December 7, 2022 (the 122nd Contracting State) — now an apostille is sufficient for Saudi authorities.
+China became a member on November 7, 2023.
+Bangladesh — since March 30, 2025.
+Algeria acceded on July 9, 2026.
+Thailand deposited its instrument of accession on June 30, 2026, and will become the 130th member of the Convention (the Convention will enter into force for Thailand on February 28, 2027).
 However, the UAE still remains outside the convention, and no official statements about plans to join have been made.

 This means that if you are moving to Dubai, getting a job in Abu Dhabi, opening a company in Sharjah, or applying for a resident visa — all your Russian documents must go through consular legalization specifically.
 There are no exceptions, and attempting to present an apostilled document instead of a legalized one will result in its rejection.